British Rail Mark 3: Hauled stock

 The Driving Van Trailers have been modified with diesel generators to provide Electric Train Supply to the coaches when the locomotive is not running, such as when in terminus stations and when stabled.

-Greater Anglia have refurbished their Mark 3 carriages, hauled by Class 90 locomotives in push-pull configuration with Mark 3 Driving Van Trailers.
-These carriages have been refurbished with the following enhancements:
+Abellio Greater Anglia previously operated the Mark 3 carriages hauled by Class 90 locomotives in push-pull configuration with Mark 3 Driving Van Trailers on the West Anglia Main Line.
+In 2014, Greater Anglia refurbished their Mark 3 carriages; these carriages were refurbished with the following enhancements: